gruntlord5/cloudflare-rr7-shopify-durable-object/README.md

 ## Why would I use this?

 This lets you deploy an entire Shopify React Router 7 starter application to Cloudflare with a single click.
-It will setup a repo and a Cloudflare worker named after your project, along with a D1 database and binding to store the session data.
+It will setup a repo and a Cloudflare worker named after your project, along with Durable Objects for session storage and a D1 database binding for additional data storage needs.

 Cloudflare Workers is flexible, scalable, and even has a [free tier for those just getting started.](https://developers.cloudflare.com/workers/platform/pricing/)